dillondiatlo/portfolio/content/authors/admin/_index.md

 ---

 I bridge the gap between science and creativity.
-Leveraging 10+ years of creative Advertising Industry experience, I use my expertise in Python, SQL, Tableau, data analysis, predictive modeling and more to deliver results-driven insights and compelling narratives.
+By leveraging my 10+ years of creative advertising experience with my expertise in Python, SQL, Tableau, data analysis, data modeling and more, I deliver results-driven insights and compelling narratives.

-I'd love to be part of an in-house team where I can grow, further refining and marrying my skill sets.
+I'd love to be part of an in-house team where I can grow; further refining and marrying my unique skill sets.

 My latest project helps NYC taxi drivers optimize their revenue-per-trip.
-Here's the Streamlit app I built and deployed for real-time use by NYC taxi drivers: https://fareforecaster.streamlit.app/
+The result is a Streamlit app, integrated with a GradientBoostRegressor and OpenWeatherAPI, and deployed for real-time use: https://fareforecaster.streamlit.app/

 {style="text-align: justify;"}